edgeimpulse/yolov5/README.md

-# YOLOv5 transfer learning model for Edge Impulse
+# YOLOv5 (v5) transfer learning model for Edge Impulse

 This repository is an example on how to [bring your own model](https://docs.edgeimpulse.com/docs/adding-custom-transfer-learning-models) into Edge Impulse.
 This repository is using YOLOv5 (an object detection model), but the same principles apply to other transfer learning models.
+This targets the v5.0 tag of ultralytics YOLOv5 (the master branch of this repo targets the latest v6.x release).

 As a primer, read the [Bring your own model](https://docs.edgeimpulse.com/docs/adding-custom-transfer-learning-models) page in the Edge Impulse docs.